lukso-network/LIPs/LSPs/LSP-8-IdentifiableDigitalAsset.md

 However, these NFTs can be represented differently depending on the use case.
 This is referred to as the **type of the tokenId**.

-The LSP8TokenIdType metadata key provides this information and describes how to treat the NFTs parts of the LSP8 collection.
+The `LSP8TokenIdType` metadata key provides this information and describes how to treat the NFTs parts of the LSP8 collection.

-The `tokenId` type can be one of the following possible enum values.
+This MUST NOT be changeable, and set only during initialization of the LSP8 token contract.

 | Value |   Type    | Description                                                                                                                                       |
 | :---: | :-------: | :------------------------------------------------------------------------------------------------------------------------------------------------ | --- | --- |